ioerror/vula/contrib/README.ipv6.overview.md

 Default route encryption in a LAN using ULA addresses and prefix translation should work similarly to the way it works on IPv4 networks with RFC1918 addresses.
-In the more common IPv6 environment where clients are given public IPs, a vula enabled router must add the subnet(s) that it advertizes to its `subnets_allowed` list so that it will allow peers to route packets to it using source addresses from that subnet.
+In the more common IPv6 environment where clients are given public IPs, a vula enabled router must add the subnet(s) that it advertises to its `subnets_allowed` list so that it will allow peers to route packets to it using source addresses from that subnet.

-To make automatic default route encruption possible, vula peers must now announce all of their IP addresses that vula is enabled for including addresses that are not in their `allowed_subnets` list.
-This will only work in the common case that the announced route is actually a link-local address (in fe80::/10) as this is what allows clients to identify the peer as their gateway.
+To make automatic default route encryption possible, vula peers must now announce all of their IP addresses that vula is enabled for including addresses that are not in their `allowed_subnets` list.
+This will only work in the common case that the announced route is actually a link-local address (in `fe80::/10`) as this is what allows clients to identify the peer as their gateway.
 With the default `subnets_allowed` settings peers will not recognize routers advertising non-link-local addresses as the default route.
 We do not provide automatic encryption for those routers in our default configuration.

-In the course of implementing IPv6 support, a number of other issues were also addressed, inclduing fixing support for multihomed hosts: now when vula is enabled on multiple interfaces, different descriptors are sent on each with the correct IP addresses for that interface.
+In the course of implementing IPv6 support, a number of other issues were also addressed, including fixing support for multi-homed hosts: now when vula is enabled on multiple interfaces, different descriptors are sent on each with the correct IP addresses for that interface.